huggingface/pytorch-image-models/README.md

 ### April 11, 2024
 * Prepping for a long overdue 1.0 release, things have been stable for a while now.
 * Significant feature that's been missing for a while, `features_only=True` support for ViT models with flat hidden states or non-std module layouts (so far covering  `'vit_*', 'twins_*', 'deit*', 'beit*', 'mvitv2*', 'eva*', 'samvit_*', 'flexivit*'`)
-* Above feature support achieved through a new `forward_intermediates()` API that can be used with a feature wrapping module or direclty.
+* Above feature support achieved through a new `forward_intermediates()` API that can be used with a feature wrapping module or directly.
 ```python
 model = timm.create_model('vit_base_patch16_224')
 final_feat, intermediates = model.forward_intermediates(input)